polterguy/lizzie/README.md

-in your database, or in dynamically parsed files on disc, becomes much simpler, and hence makes C# and/or the CLR become a _"dynamic execution platform"_, arguably providing all the benefits from interpreted languages, without having to throw static typing and C# out the door.
+in your database, or in dynamically parsed files on disc, becomes much simpler, and hence makes C# and/or the CLR become a _"dynamic execution platform"_, arguably providing all the benefits from interpreted languages, without having to throw static typing or C# out the door.

 ## poetic.lambda